Satan Shoes: Court case

 Nike contended before federal judge Eric R. Komitee that the Satan Shoes were manufactured without authorization from Nike.
 Nike's lawyers argued that they have "submitted evidence that even sophisticated sneakerheads were confused" by the shoes.
 Nike lawyers cited the Rogers test.

 Nike released a statement in response to the controversy generated, saying "Nike did not design or release these shoes and we do not endorse them".
 Additionally, the company initiated a lawsuit against MSCHF, alleging that they had made consumers believe that "Nike is endorsing satanism" and that the shoes and their promotion represented trademark infringement, false designation of origin, trademark dilution, and unfair competition.

 As of April 1, 2021, Nike succeeded in obtaining a restraining order against MSCHF, blocking sales of the Satan Shoes.
 At the time the restraining order went into effect, all but one pair of the shoes had already been shipped to buyers.
 By July Nike had accepted a settlement that required MSCHF to offer refunds to any buyer who returned their purchase, as well as to any buyer of a previous "Jesus Shoes" release by MSCHF.
 At the time of the settlement the shoes were being offered on auction sites for as much as $15,000.

+In response to the court case, Lil Nas X later released a prelude video for his next song "Industry Baby", which worked as a spoof of the case, staging a fake "Nike vs. Lil Nas X" trial in the supreme court, during which people discuss the Satan Shoes before condemning the rapper for being gay.

 Reception

 The shoes were met with disapproval from some sports, entertainment, political and religious figures, including from basketball player Nick Young, Free Chapel pastor Jentezen Franklin, American football quarterback Trevor Lawrence, fellow rapper Joyner Lucas, evangelical pastor Mark Burns, conservative pundit Candace Owens and South Dakota governor Kristi Noem.
 The Church of Satan gave its full approval to the "Montero" music video and the shoes.
 Lil Nas X told critics via Twitter his agenda was to "make people stay the fuck out of other people’s lives and stop dictating who they should be."
+The rapper later called out the double standard after skateboarder Tony Hawk's announcement about releasing blood-infused skateboards didn't receive any backlash for the idea.